-WHAT DOES A GREEN SPACE PLAN MEAN TO YOU? ТНЕМЕ DESCRIPTION Facilities and Amenities plan for on water and other sporting facility upgrades Activities and usage allow for a diversity of uses that support co-existence address population growth in neighbouring areas and impacts on Carrington greenspace identify places where people can come together and meet and potentially learn Landscape include wildlife habitat and ecological connections secure usable open spaces Access and Links improved connectivity and accessibility within, and into, Carrington improved bike and pedestrian streetscapes car parking Other outline a coordinated approach that integrates with other agencies provide a framework for funding
+What Does a Green Space Plan Mean to You?
+Theme Description Facilities and Amenities Plan for on water and other sporting facility upgrades Activities and Allow for a diversity of uses that support co-existence usage Address population growth in neighbouring areas and impacts on Carrington greenspace Identify places where people can come together and meet and potentially learn Access and Links Improve connectivity and accessibility within, and into, Carrington Improved bike and pedestrian access in streets Consider car parking Other Outline a coordinated approach that integrates with other agencies Provide a framework for funding

-ONSITE BOARDS AT GREENSPACES THEME COUNT DESCRIPTION Facilities and Amenities 51 Infrastructure elements that support comfort.
-Comments regarding dog park facilities such as bin bag dispensers, water, shade and dog play elements.
+Onsite Boards at Greenspaces Theme Count Description Facilities and 51 Infrastructure elements that support comfort.
+Amenities Comments regarding dog park facilities such as bin bag dispensers, water, shade and dog play elements.
 Comments regarding lighting, especially around the foreshore.
 Activities and usage 28 Types of activities that could occur - playground and skate park were mentioned.
 Landscape 18 More trees Green Initiatives 9 Renewable energy and recycling Access and Linkages 5 Path connections and upgrades

-Figure 34.
-Photos from Phase 1 community group engagement workshops
+Figure 32 Photos from Phase 1 community group engagement workshops